 Users need to click too many times to navigate the menus.

 (High fiction experience)

-Users need to mandatorily select 10 pics cost to navigate 2 sets of designs on average, yet only 35% of total visitors willing to view 1 set of pictures.
-It wears down user patience.
+Users need to mandatorily select 10 pics cost to navigate 2 sets of designs on average, yet only 35% of total visitors are willing to view 3 screens of pictures.

 Crowd view space: